Patient, Family & Staff Safety is our Priority: COVID-19

 (3) Follow the terms of the Notice that are currently in effect; and

 4.3.
 In Medical Emergencies.
-Your health information may be disclosed to medical personnel in a medical emergency, when there is immediate threat to the health of an individual, and when immediate medical intervention is required.
+Your health information may be disclosed to medical personnel in a medical emergency, when there is an immediate threat to the health of an individual, and when immediate medical intervention is required.

 4.5.
 To Auditors and Evaluators.
 Company may disclose protected health information to regulatory agencies, funders, third-party payers, and peer review organizations that monitor alcohol and drug programs to ensure that Company is complying with regulatory mandates and is properly accounting for and disbursing funds received.

 4.6.
 Pursuant to Authorizing Court Order.
 The company may disclose your protected health information pursuant to an authorizing court order.
 This is a unique court order in which certain application procedures have been taken to protect your identity, and the court makes certain specific determinations as outlined in the federal regulations and limits the scope of the disclosure.

 4.7.
 Crime on Company Premises or Against Company Personnel.
 Company may disclose a limited amount of protected health information to law enforcement when a client commits or threatens to commit a crime on Company premises or against Company personnel.
 Federal law and regulations do not protect any information about a crime committed by a client either at Company or against any person who works for Company or about any threat to commit such a crime.